top of page

 • Yes: Call a rehab center

-• No: Move on to the next question
+• No: Continue to the next question

 • Is the weather severe (thunderstorms or SERIOUS rainfall)?